jenkinsci/kubernetes-operator/website/content/en/docs/Installation/_index.md

 All container images can be found at [virtuslab/jenkins-operator](https://hub.docker.com/r/virtuslab/jenkins-operator) Docker Hub repository.
 {{% /pageinfo %}}

-### Note on Operator's nightly built images
-If you wish to use the newest, not yet released version of the Operator, you can use nightly built snapshot, however the maintainers of this project cannot guarantee its stability.

-You can find nightly built imags by heading to [virtuslab/jenkins-operator](https://hub.docker.com/r/virtuslab/jenkins-operator) Docker Hub repository and looking for images with tag in the form of "{git-hash}", {git-hash} being the hash of master branch commit that you want to use snapshot of.

 ## Requirements

 To run **Jenkins Operator**, you will need: